 Which Option is Best?

 Personal loans are best for those who are doing smaller home renovation projects that can be completed quickly.
-That way, the higher interest rates won’t be as big a concern, but borrowers will benefit from the quick application process and flexible loan terms.
+That way, the higher interest rates won’t be as big a concern, but borrowers will benefit from the quick application process and flexible loan terms of an unsecured personal loan.

 Home improvement loans are best for those who are planning larger home improvement projects meant to increase the value of the home.
 Those with enough equity built will benefit from the lower interest rates if the project takes a while and can also take advantage of the tax benefits offered by a secured loan.